liferay/liferay-docs/discover/deployment/articles/04-backing-up-liferay/02-liferay-enterprise-search/01-backing-up-elasticsearch.markdown

 ## Snapshotting the Cluster [](id=snapshotting-the-cluster)

-The easiest approach is to create is a [snapshot of all the indices in your cluster](https://www.elastic.co/guide/en/elasticsearch/guide/current/backing-up-your-cluster.html#_snapshotting_all_open_indices).
+The easiest approach is to create is a [snapshot of all the indexes in your cluster](https://www.elastic.co/guide/en/elasticsearch/guide/current/backing-up-your-cluster.html#_snapshotting_all_open_indices).
 Here's the basic command for snapshotting everything:

     curl -XPUT localhost:9200/_snapshot/test_backup/snapshot_1

 If successful you see `{"accepted":true}` in the terminal.

-You don't have to include all indices in a snapshot.
-For example, if you're [using Marvel](https://customer.liferay.com/documentation/7.0/deploy/-/official_documentation/deployment/monitoring-elasticsearch-with-marvel), you might not want to include all the Marvel indices.
-In this case just explicitly declare the indices you want to include in the snapshot (leaving out the `.marvel` indices):
+You don't have to include all indexes in a snapshot.
+For example, if you're [using Marvel](https://customer.liferay.com/documentation/7.0/deploy/-/official_documentation/deployment/monitoring-elasticsearch-with-marvel), you might not want to include all the Marvel indexes.
+In this case just explicitly declare the indexes you want to include in the snapshot (leaving out the `.marvel` indexes):

     curl -XPUT localhost:9200/_snapshot/test_backup/snapshot_2
     { "indices": "liferay-0,liferay-20116" }

 It's important to note that Elasticsearch uses a *smart snapshotting* approach.
 To understand what that means, consider a single index.
-The first snapshot includes a copy of the entire index, while subsequent snapshots will only include the delta between the first, complete index snapshot and the current state of the index.
+The first snapshot includes a copy of the entire index, while subsequent snapshots only include the delta between the first, complete index snapshot and the current state of the index.

-Eventually you'll probably end up with a lot of snapshots in your repository, and no matter how cleverly you name the snapshots, you're going to forget exactly what some snapshots contain.
-For this purpose, the Elasticsearch API includes the ability to easily get information about any snapshot.
+Eventually you'll end up with a lot of snapshots in your repository, and no matter how cleverly you name the snapshots, you may forget what some snapshots contain.
+For this purpose, the Elasticsearch API includes the ability to get information about any snapshot.
 For example:

     curl -XGET localhost:9200/_snapshot/test_backup/snapshot_1